bytefish/bytefish.github.io/pages/notes.md

 The lesson here: Never rely on the mental well-being of a single open source developer for anything, you are running in production.
 These developers could disappear from one moment to the next.

-While on vacation I re-registered my domain and moved it to GitHub Pages and am going to move to Cloudflare as a Domain Registrar, so the costs of this page are reduced.
+While on vacation I re-registered my domain and moved it to GitHub Pages and use Hetzner as a Domain Registrar (Cloudflare doesn't support the .de TLD).

 ## 2025-06-29: Importing Routing Data for pgRouting on Windows ##